When you join one of our trips, we want you to have peace of mind.

 Shared Room (subject to the latest Covid-19 guidelines): You'll be matched with another solo traveler of the same gender.

-Private Room: Have your own room, subject to availability, for a supplemental cost of $820.
-After booking your trip, please request a private room when you fill out your traveler information form and we’ll add the option to your booking and final balance.
+Private Room: Have your own room, subject to availability, for a supplemental cost of $1,525 per person .
+After booking your trip, please request a single room when you fill out your traveler information form and we’ll send a separate invoice for the cost.

 Travelers should feel comfortable walking two to four miles over the course of each day, remaining on their feet for long periods of time, and sometimes walking on uneven terrain.
 This overland circumnavigation journey around Iceland requires some long driving days up to 5 hours, which will be broken up with sites and activities.